PressCrew/infinity/dashboard/docs/docs/config.md

 #### [script]

 The script section is where you define your scripts.
-A script is a handle (name) of the script and the script file's relative path *from your theme's root directory.*
+A script is a handle (name) of the script and the script file's relative path *from your theme's root directory.* Full length URLs to style sheets are also supported if the begin with `http`.

 The format is: